szuprefix/py-xyz-restful/README.rst

 =================
-XYZ REST API
+XYZ RestFul API
 =================

-XYZ REST API provides a way to register django-rest-framework apis as easy as Django models.
+XYZ RestFul API provides a way to register django-rest-framework apis as easy as Django admins.

 Usage Example
 -------------